 When it comes to breaking down stigma and making lasting connections, starting with in-person events such as networking seminars or higher-education workshops can be more effective than simply sending a quick message through a platform like inMail.
 Meeting face-to-face allows for a stronger impression to be made and can lead to a more meaningful and long-lasting relationship.

 We previously discussed how 55% of communication is conveyed through body language.
 It can be difficult to accurately interpret nonverbal cues like facial expressions, body language, and tone of voice during phone conversations, making it challenging to understand how the other person is reacting.
 Meeting with a client or candidate in person provides a more comprehensive understanding of their feelings about your proposition, and they are more likely to trust you when they can see you face-to-face.

 Your online presence should, in theory, be an accurate representation of you.
 But for most of us, this isn’t always the case.

 It’s easy to elaborate or exaggerate our personal lives on social media, and the same can (but shouldn’t) be done for your professional life.

-By meeting in-person, natural conversation can give you a much clearer view of someone’s integrity.
-This isn’t always negative; a candidate might mention something they forgot to put on their CV, for example, which ends up being the one thing that propels them above others to secure a role.
+By meeting in person, natural conversation can give you a much clearer view of someone’s integrity.
+This isn’t always negative; a candidate might mention something they forgot to put on their CV for example, which ends up being the one thing that propels them above others to secure the role.

 Happiness and positivity are infectious.
-Not just in what you say – a welcoming outward demeanour is a great way to bring others round to your way of thinking.
+Not just in what you say – a welcoming outward demeanour is a great way to bring others around to your way of thinking.

-By meeting a candidate or client, you can show, literally, that you’re a reliable person to interact with.
+By meeting a candidate or client, you can show that you’re a reliable person to interact with.
 And in a sector largely built on personal brands, this kind of face time is invaluable.